- NAEI

 Acute exposure to vanadium by inhalation can cause irritation to the respiratory tract.
 Chronic exposure may lead to pneumonia.

-Emissions data are rather limited so the estimates are subject to higher uncertainty than some other pollutants.
-Estimated emissions have declined by 47% since 1990.
-Petroleum based fuels (DERV, fuel oil, gas oil and petroleum coke) are the main source of vanadium and contributed 91% of the total vanadium emissions in 2020.
-Use of diesel (DERV) by road transport accounted for 46% of UK emissions and vanadium is one of the few metals where road fuel use is a major source.
-Emissions from road transport have nearly doubled since 1990 due to the increasing use of diesel.
+Emissions data are rather limited so the estimates are uncertain.
+Estimated emissions have declined by 49% since 1990.
+Petroleum based fuels (DERV, fuel oil, gas oil and petroleum coke) are the main source of vanadium and contributed 90% of the total vanadium emissions in 2021.
+Use of diesel (DERV) by road transport accounted for 54% of UK emissions and vanadium is one of the few metals where road fuel use is a major source.
+Emissions from road transport have more than doubled since 1990 due to the increasing use of diesel.
 The reduction in emissions with time reflects the decline in the use of fuel oils by the electricity supply industry, industry in general and the domestic sector; decreases here have more than offset the increases in emissions from road transport.

 » View and Download Vanadium emission summary data